 As technology advances, its impact is felt more and more throughout our lives.
-One area that technology is only beginning to take hold of is the auto industry.
+One area that technology is only beginning to take hold of is the auto industry with companies such as Torc Robotics developing software to advance this requirement.
 Never before have we been closer to the promise of self-driving cars, or cars that are fully connected to the rest of our devices.
 Let’s take a look at some of the technology that is breaking barriers in today’s market.

-Self-driving features have actually been implemented in cats for some time no. While most of the cars being manufactured today still need a driver, features like forward-collision warning, swerve correction, and parking assistance have been introduced to great success.
+Self-driving features have actually been implemented in cars for some time now.
+While most of the cars being manufactured today still need a driver, features like forward-collision warning, swerve correction, and parking assistance have been introduced to great success.
 Those options are not only widely hailed as important safety features, but they are quickly becoming standard features as well.
-It was only a few years ago when you would only expect to see features like swerve correction on higher end car models like Volvo and Mercedes-Benz.
+It was only a few years ago when you would only expect to see features like swerving correction on higher-end car models like Volvo and Mercedes-Benz.
 Nowadays, companies like Honda and Nissan are including those same features as standard in many of their newer models.

 Of course, while those aspects of autonomous driving are useful from a safety standpoint, they don’t exactly fill you with excitement the way a true driverless car would.
 Not to fear though, Tesla has you covered.
 In fact, every Tesla model from the S to the X and the soon to be released Tesla Roadster have driverless capabilities.
 That’s right, no more wasting time in traffic if you don’t want to, or getting bored on long road trips.
 Much like the way the safety focused driverless features have expanded throughout the auto industry, you can expect the full driverless experience pioneered by Tesla to as well.